pyeventsourcing/eventsourcing/docs/topics/domain.rst

-A new aggregate instance also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property which gives the time when an aggregate object was last modified, and is determined by the timestamp of the last event in the aggregate's sequence.
+A new aggregate instance also has a :py:obj:`~eventsourcing.domain.Aggregate.modified_on` property which gives the date and time when an aggregate object was last modified, and is determined by the timestamp attribute of the last event in the aggregate's sequence.
 It is also a Python :class:`~datetime.datetime` object.

 .. code:: python